 The explanation does not need to be complex.
 A straightforward classroom version runs as follows:

-For younger students, a physical analogy can help.
+For younger learners, a simple physical analogy can help.
 Ask them to imagine that remembering something is like lifting a weight.
-Lifting a weight that is already in your hands (high retrieval strength) is easy but does not build strength.
-Picking up a weight that has been put down and feels heavy (low retrieval strength) is harder but builds strength faster.
-This metaphor captures the key asymmetry without requiring students to understand the theoretical framework.
+Lifting a weight that is already in your hands (high retrieval strength) feels easy, but it does not build much strength.

 What This Theory Does Not Tell Us